-1. Summary information School St Wilfrid's t Wilfrid's catholic Primary School Academic Year 2018-19 Total PP budget 198,168 Date of most recent PP Review Sept 2018 Total number of pupils 391 Number of pupils eligible for PP 145 Date for next internal review of this strategy Feb 2019
+1. Summary information School St Wilfrid's t Wilfrid's Catholic Primary School Academic Year 2018-19 Total PP budget 198,168 Date of most recent PP Review Sept 2018 Total number of pupils 391 Number of pupils eligible for PP 145 Date for next internal review of this strategy Feb 2019

-2. Attainment (2018 based on Y6 results) 2.
-Attainment (2018 based on Y6 results)
+2. Attainment (2018 based on Y6 res ults) 20 2019 (see note below- Quality of Teaching section)

-Pupils eligible for PP (your school) Pupils not eligible for PP (national average)
+Pupils eligible for PP (your school) Pupils not eligible for PP (national average) Pupils eligible for PP (your school) Pupils not eligible for PP (national average)

-% achieving in reading 67% 87%
+% achieving in reading 67% 87% 55% 76%

-% achieving in writing 53% 87%
+% achieving in writing 53% 87% 62% 66%

 % achieving in maths.
-53% 73%
+53% 73% 59% 79%

-% making progress in reading -3% -3%
+% making progress in reading -3% -3% -13% 5%

-% making progress in writing -17% -5%
+% making progress in writing -17% -5% -14% -11%

-% making progress in maths -19% -18%
+% making progress in maths -19% -18% -14% 4%

-3. Ba riers to future attainment (for pupils eligible for PP, including high ability) In-sch ool barriers (issues to be addressed in school, such as poor oral language skills) A. Pupils being 'ready to learn' in class (pupils are in a secure place mentally/emotionally).
+3. Ba 3.
+Barriers to future attainment (for pupils eligible for PP, including high ability) In-sch ool barriers (issues to be addressed in school, such as poor oral language skills) A. Pupils being 'ready to learn' in class (pupils are in a secure place mentally/emotionally).
 B. Impoverished language and social skills which impacts on learning.
-C. Poor Learning Skills eg, organisation, commitment, resilience D. D. Increasing number of pupils with English as additional language (EAL) Externa al barriers (issues which also require action outside school, such as low attendance rates) E. Low aspirations of some disadvantaged families, regarding academic and career goals and expectations leading to limited life experiences for the children F. F. Consistent attendance and punctuality G. Socio-economic disadvantage i.e. poverty H. Families where English is the second language spoken in the home - some with limited understanding of the education system;
+C. Poor Learning Skills eg, organisation, commitment, resilience D. Increasing number of pupils with English as additional language (EAL) Externa al barriers (issues which also require action outside school, such as low attendance rates) E. Low aspirations of some disadvantaged families, regarding academic and career goals and expectations leading to limited life experiences for the children F. Consistent attendance and punctuality G. Socio-economic disadvantage i.e. poverty H. Families where English is the second language spoken in the home - some with limited understanding of the education system;